rdallasgray/graphene/README.md

 ```
 Then either select those lines and do `M-x eval-region`, or restart Emacs.
 After that, do `M-x package-list-packages`, search for 'graphene' (either manually or using `C-s`), mark it for installation by pressing 'i', and install it by pressing 'x'.

-It will take a while to install itself and its various dependencies, will probably raise a few compilation issues.
+It will take a while to install itself and its various dependencies, and will probably raise a few compilation issues.
 You can most probably safely ignore these.
 Once it's done, add this to your initialisation file:
 ```
 (require 'graphene)
 ```